wixplosives/stylable.io/docs/getting-started/stylable-intelligence.md

 :::note

 Future plans include:

-* More Language Server features.
+- More Language Server features.
-* Support for JetBrains IDEs (WebStorm, IntelliJ).
-Currently supported only in VSCode (version 1.16 and later).
+- Support for JetBrains IDEs (WebStorm, IntelliJ).
+Currently supported only in VSCode.

 :::